Estimate Your College Savings Needs

 Smart Tip: Beware of Scholarship and Financial Aid Scams.
 According to the Federal Trade Commission (FTC), financial aid fraud is widespread.
 Unscrupulous companies and individuals promise or claim to guarantee scholarships, grants or enticing financial aid packages.
 Many use high pressure sales pitches where you're required to pay in advance or risk losing out on the "opportunity."
 The FTC says that while some legitimate firms require advance payment for services, they do not guarantee scholarships or grants.

-Significant changes have been made to the Free Application for Federal Student Aid (FAFSA) process that will impact millions of students.
-Starting with the 2017–18 application cycle:
+Significant changes have been made to the Free Application for Federal Student Aid (FAFSA) process that impact millions of students.

-- Students will be able to submit a FAFSA earlier.
-Students will be able to file a 2017–18 FAFSA as early as Oct.
-1, 2016, rather than beginning on Jan.
+- Students are able to submit a FAFSA earlier.
+Students can file a 2018–19 FAFSA as early as Oct.
 1, 2017.
 The earlier submission date is a permanent change and lets students complete and submit a FAFSA as early as October 1 every year.

-- Students will use earlier income information.
-Beginning with the 2017–18 FAFSA, students will be required to report income information from an earlier tax year.
-For example, on the 2017–18 FAFSA, students (and parents, as appropriate) will report their 2015 income information, rather than their 2016 income information.
+- Students can use earlier income information.
+Students are required to report income information from an earlier tax year.
+For example, on the 2018–19 FAFSA, students (and parents, as appropriate) will report their 2016 income information, rather than their 2017 income information.

 Grandparents and Financial Aid